 - Provide a phone number and a time of day that is best to call you.
 Some questions are easier to answer over the phone rather than through multiple emails.

-BEFORE graduation please submit a Senior Final Transcript Request Form.
-(Click on the hyperlink to submit your request now.)
+BEFORE graduation please submit a Senior Final Transcript Request.
+You can access the Google form here: https://forms.gle/FiqLWuoM66acPadJA.

 Your final transcript will be sent by the Records Office to the college you plan to attend only if YOU request that it be sent.
 All final transcript requests will be mailed by the Records Office the week after final grades are posted AND only if all fees/books are cleared on your account.

 Don't miss this opportunity to have your senior photo taken for the yearbook.
 Make your appointment today.
 Photographers will be on campus after school hours October 11-October 14.
 If you have any questions stop by room 54 or email email@example.com.

 Having trouble with Minja or just want to learn more?
 Try these helpful links:

 Minga Video #3 - Home & RHS Icon

 Minga Video #5 - Events

 Minga Video #6 - Hall Pass